 We strongly encourage students to study abroad in China, Taiwan or Hong Kong for a summer, or one or two semesters.
 The summer study abroad program in China at Mills is currently under development.
 Students are also encouraged to attend various study abroad programs with which Mills is affiliated.
 A list of available scholarships is also available at the Study Abroad website.

-In addition to academic courses, the Chinese program also invites students to join the Chinese club that offers bi-weekly activities such as film screenings, language exchange with fellow Mandarin-speaking students, festival celebrations, and visits to local cultural exhibits/activities and Chinese communities.
+In addition to academic courses, the Chinese program also organizes activities such as language table, film screenings, language exchange with fellow Mandarin-speaking students, festival celebrations, and visits to local cultural exhibits/activities and Chinese communities throughout the semester.

 Faculty and Staff